hoehermann/purple-gowhatsapp/README.md

 * Find out how whatsapp represents newlines.
 * Wait for server message received acknowledgement before displaying sent message locally.
 * Do not block while sending message.
-* Be compatible with the ["Autoreply"](https://github.com/EionRobb/purple-gowhatsapp/issues/3#issuecomment-555814663) plug-in.
+* Be compatible with the ["Autoreply"](https://github.com/EionRobb/purple-gowhatsapp/issues/3#issuecomment-555814663) plug-in by having an "Away" state.
 * Find spurious segfault.
 * Consistently use dashes in key names.